THOMASELOVE/431-classes-2023/class16/README.md

 2. [Feedback on the Minute Paper after Class 15](https://bit.ly/431-2023-min-15-feedback) is now available.
 3. An answer sketch for Lab 4 will be posted to our Shared Drive **by class time**.

+## Project A: Adjustments to Analysis 1 instructions

+On the Analyses page for Analysis 1, [section 2.3.1 (Residual Analysis)](https://thomaselove.github.io/431-projectA-2023/analyses.html#residual-analysis) used to have five parts, now it has just four.

+- The old part 5 was "assess whether fitting a robust linear model (using the rlm() function in the MASS package) produces a meaningfully different fit than an ordinary least squares model.
+(If so, this would indicate that your OLS model may be influenced by outliers.)"
+    - We are no longer requiring you to do this.
+If you've already done it, OK.
+If you haven't, then skip it.

+- Also in Analysis 1, when selecting a transformation, use of a Box-Cox plot is not important.
+Feel encouraged to simply fit the three transformations on your own, select the one that works best, and show just that one, along with the plot of the raw data.

 ## Breakout Session 2 on Favorite Movies

 We'll spend 15 minutes today on [Breakout 2](https://github.com/THOMASELOVE/431-classes-2023/blob/main/movies/breakout2.md) today.
 Please join the group you were with on Tuesday, or (if you missed Tuesday's class) join an existing group.